brimdata/super/book/src/super-sql/sql/from.md

 input comprised of table and column [references](intro.md#identifier-resolution) that may then in the various expressions appearing throughout the query.

-The input data is indicated by one or more table expressions.
+This namespace is called a _relational scope_ and the `FROM` clause creats the _input scope_ for `SELECT`.

+The name space consists of the table names and aliases (and their constituent columns) created by the initial `FROM` clause and any [JOIN](join.md) clauses that appear.
+Any tables that are defined in table subqueries in the `FROM` clause are not part of the input scope.

-When there are multiple table expressions, the tables are combined with a relational cross join into an single output table that is referenced by the consistuent table and column names.
+When there are multiple common-separated table expressions, the tables are combined with a relational cross join into a single output table that is referenced by the consistuent table and column names.

 >[!NOTE]
 > The SQL `FROM` clause is similar to the pipe form of the